 Check the functionality

-3. Check your account
+3. Look at your account

 Once the rental company places a payment hold on your credit card, take a look at your bank account to make sure it’s the correct amount.
 These deposits can be around a few hundred dollars, and if you have a certain limit on your card and try to make another payment, you could exceed your limit.
 And if that happens, you won’t be able to use your credit card.